 Why the Horse?

-The connection between the horse and rider is a magical bond, inspiring mutual trust and shared responsibility with the common goal of empowerment.
-Every year, CARD’s therapeutic riding programs improve the lives of more than 300 children and adults with disabilities by helping them develop greater physical, cognitive, psychological, and social skills.
+The connection between the horse and rider is one of mutual trust and shared responsibility with the common goal of empowerment.
 CARD brings horses and people with disabilities together in positive, life-changing ways.

 The average horse walks at a rate of approximately 100 steps per minute.
 Just 5 minutes on a walking horse represents 500 neuro motor inputs to the patient.
-In a typical therapy session, 15 to 25 minutes of equine movement may be incorporated by the treating therapist-which represents 1500 to 2500 neuromotor inputs to the patient.
+In a typical therapy session, 15 to 25 minutes of equine movement may be incorporated -which represents 1500 to 2500 neuromotor inputs to the client.

-The horse provides sensory input through movement, enhancing sensory processing and increasing neurological and musculoskeletal function.
-CARD’s programs help address neurological, muscular, and skeletal dysfunction at the deepest and most fundamental level.
-The motion of the horse’s walk is similar to the human gait, and the swinging, repetitive motion improves balance, coordination, strength, and muscle tone while mobilizing the joints.
+The motion of the horse’s walk is similar to the human gait, and the swinging, repetitive motion improves balance, coordination, strength, and muscle tone while gently mobilizing the joints.

 It is not uncommon for a non-communicative child or adult to verbally communicate spontaneously with a horse.
-The horse provides a focus for learning with immediate feedback, resulting in diminished levels of anxiety and hyperactivity and improved self-esteem, cognitive, perceptual, and sensory-motor skills.
+The horse provides a non-judgemental partnership and a safe space to develop skills..

-Riders who participate in CARD’s therapeutic riding programs belong to a unique and special community.
-They spend time each week with other riders, instructors and volunteers who have similar interests.
-Each rider works as part of a team that includes two side walkers and a leader, exhibiting purposeful, goal-oriented behaviour.
-Achievements are celebrated and recognized.
-CARD fosters a sense of solidarity and allows riders to experience something “outside” of themselves as they become an integral something bigger and more important.
+Riders spend time each week with other riders, instructors, and volunteers who have similar interests.
+Each rider works as part of a team, exhibiting purposeful, goal-oriented behaviour.
+Achievements are recognized and celebrated.